We found 4 orthopedic surgeons who accept TRICARE near Norfolk, VA.

 Clinical interests: Pain, Osteoporosis, Fractures, Arthroscopic Surgery, Surgical Procedures, Arthritis, Spine ...
 (Read more)

-Dr. Mark Bewley practices orthopedics/orthopedic surgery in Virginia Beach, VA and Norfolk, VA.
-After attending Wayne State University School of Medicine and Northeast Ohio Medical University for medical school, Dr. Bewley completed his residency training at Henry Ford Health System.
-He honors MAMSI, Anthem, Blue Cross/Blue Shield, and more.
-His hospital/clinic affiliations include Sentara Leigh Hospital, Sentara Norfolk General Hospital, and Sentara Virginia Beach General Hospital.
+Dr. Mark Bewley, who practices in Virginia Beach, VA and Norfolk, VA, is a medical specialist in orthopedics/orthopedic surgery.
+His education and training includes medical school at Wayne State University School of Medicine and Northeast Ohio Medical University and residency at Henry Ford Health System.
+MAMSI, Anthem, and Blue Cross/Blue Shield are among the insurance carriers that Dr. Bewley honors.
+Dr. Bewley is affiliated with Sentara Leigh Hospital, Sentara Norfolk General Hospital, and Sentara Virginia Beach General Hospital.

 Clinical interests: Sports Health, Hip Problems, Wrist Problems, Elbow Problems, Shoulder Problems, Fractures, Knee ...
 (Read more)